2025 Applications open Mon 18 Nov 2024 and close 5pm, Mon 6 Jan 2025

 Latest News

-Seventh C.A.S.
-Hawker Scholar Awarded Rhodes Scholarship
+C.A.S.
+Hawker Scholar Awarded two Prestigious Postgraduate Scholarships

 Our 2023 Scholars